 The men's race is a three-lap, three-rider team time trial.
 After each lap, one rider drops out, leaving one man to race the final lap on his own.
 The women's race is a two-lap, two-rider affair.

 The quickest eight teams in qualifying proceed to the first competition round and the fastest two teams from that round compete against each other in the final for the gold medal, with the next two fastest going through to race for the bronze medal.

+From the quarter finals the riders race best of three heats.
 The knockout races tend to feature slow, tactical starts, followed by a frenetic finish as two riders race against each other with the first to cross the line winning - the perceived advantage being that the rider coming from behind can draft, using less energy and thus have a better chance of being victorious.